 A rat-tail men’s hairstyle

 The heyday of this style was during the mid-1980s and the early 1990s.
-However, for a long time it has been represented in art life in the Far East, in such countries as Japan, China and India.
-It was and still remains an official style of members of some religious orders, for instance Hare Krishna.
-In America the style became popular in the late 1980s and was adopted as an alternative version to the mullet male hairstyle.
+However, for a long time, it has been represented in art life in the Far East, in such countries as Japan, China, and India.
+It was and still remains an official style of members of some religious orders, for instance, Hare Krishna.
+In America, the style became popular in the late 1980s and was adopted as an alternative version of the mullet male hairstyle.

-In the ancient times the style represented social standing, status and religious affiliation.
+In ancient times the style represented social standing, status, and religious affiliation.
 Later it intended to assert individuality and expressed a desire to be perceived as a non-traditionalist or non-conformist.
 Nowadays the style is frequently seen in various Japanese comics.